egberts/egberts.github.io-src/content/articles/dnssec-keys.md

 Title: DNSSEC Keys, ZSK vs KSK
 Date: 2018-08-26T21:40
+Updated: 2020-02-25 19:18
 Tags: dnssec, dns, comparison
 Category: research
-The table below summarizes the usage and frequency of use for each of the keys.:
+Summary: The table below summarizes the usage and frequency of use for each of the keys.

 ZSK vs. KSK Comparison